|

 were horrifically slaughtered.
 But this was only the beginning

-Moroccan Legionnaires into Spain.
-In this aspect Germany decided to
+his Moroccan Legionnaires into Spain.
+In this aspect Germany

-join his side and lent him twenty transport planes which through
+decided to join his side and lent him twenty transport planes

-gained many years of fighting experience in Africa.
-However, as a
+many years of fighting experience in Africa.
+However, as a counter

-counter weight the enthusiasm of the Republican street militia
+weight the enthusiasm of the Republican street militia helped to

-helped to balance this armed power.
-At first the Nationalists,
+balance this armed power.
+At first the Nationalists, as General

-as General Franco's army became known, quickly captured eastern Andalusia and
+Franco's army became known, quickly captured eastern Andalusia

 just volunteers, and the Germans one hundred planes based in